-These Bakery Style Rolled Sugar Cookies are big and thick and delicious.
-And they keep their shape as they bake.
-These ones are decorated with a vanilla glaze and fun confetti sprinkles!
+These bakery style sugar cookies are big and thick and delicious, and they keep their shape as they bake.
+These rolled cookies are decorated with a vanilla glaze and fun confetti sprinkles!

 While definitely inspired by the Starbucks™ confetti sugar cookie, mine are a little different.
 First, they are rolled and cut.
 I love a rolled sugar cookie.
 Nice and thick.
 Secondly, and more importantly, mine are, in my opinion, even more delicious :)